OCTDigitalPhantoms/LPL_2024_data/README.md

 Structure: Three-dimensional double precision complex-valued array (251,200,2) = (depth, X, Scans).
 Two B-scans before (:,:,1) and after (:,:,2) applying strains.

+The OCT digital phantom cloud-based simulation tool can be found on the OpticElastograph platform: https://www.opticelastograph.com/

 When using for your purposes, please cite the above-mentioned paper.

 Acknowledgments: